Myddleware/myddleware/docs/dev_guide.md

 ## Create your own connectors

-### Requirement
+### Requirements

-It is important that the application you want to connect has a webservice API with functions to read data.
-This will make it easier to use foor source application and create/update data and also for target application.
+It is important that the application you want to connect has a webservice API with methods to read data (at the very least).

-First you will need to prepare Myddleware :

-In the folder ```myddleware/src/DataFixtures/LoadSoltionData.php```

-We use doctrine to update the database, so you have modify the file "LoadSolutionData.php"

-- Add a new row to the LoadSolutionData class for your new connector
+First you will need to add your new connector to the solution table in your database, using Doctrine Fixtures, and more specifically the LoadSolutionData class, located in [/src/DataFixtures/LoadSolutionData.php](https://github.com/Myddleware/myddleware/blob/main/src/DataFixtures/LoadSolutionData.php).
+To do so, add a new entry in $solutionData in  for your new connector :

 ```php